boxuk/trello/README.md

 ```

-Alternatively just pass a settings map through to the auth! macro where :key is your Trello api key and :token is your auth token
+Alternatively just pass a settings map through to the auth! macro.

 ```clojure